burnpiro/zhiva/web/README.md

 ## Understand your workspace

-Run `npx nx graph` to see a diagram of the dependencies of your projects.
+Run `npm run graph` to see a diagram of the dependencies of your projects.

 > !!!
 Important
 >